GeorgeStrakhov/icudo/README.md

 ICUDO - a simple system to focus on what matters.
 The principle is simple: Every day start afresh and do at least 3 things: one that is important, one that is cool and one that is urgent.

 ##How it works
-ICUDO is a todo-done list.
+ICUDO is a todo-done list with prioritization and other opinionated smarts built in.

 1. You enter your tasks one by one
 2. For each one you choose whether it's important or not, cool or not and urgent or not
 3. You instantly see the tasks that you should focus on today (prioritized based on the rule above)
 4. When you are done - move them things to done
 5. When you log in tomorrow (first login each day) you are prompted to clean up your list: mark the dones, and for each undone you either need to move it to today or forget about it
 6. For every date (past or future) - see what's in the todo and what was done

 ##Data structure
     +-- appData